HiSPARC/routenet/CONTRIBUTING.md

 To submit new documents for review or propose changes to existing ones you can create create a Pull Request or Issue on GitHub.
-If you do not have a GitHub account you can the send documents or changes to beheer@hisparc.nl.
+If you do not have a GitHub account you can the send documents or changes to hisparc@utah.edu.

 File Format